Real-Life Examples: How Business Analytics Drives Smarter Decisions

 How: By analysing the data, the retailer discovers that customers who purchase gardening supplies tend to spend a considerable amount of time on the website's outdoor living section, exploring various furniture options.
 This indicates a potential cross-selling opportunity between gardening supplies and outdoor furniture.

-Outcome: Armed with this insight, the retailer can take strategic actions.
-They can create targeted marketing campaigns that promote gardening supplies to customers browsing outdoor furniture or vice versa.
-Additionally, the retailer can optimise their website layout by featuring related products and recommendations to increase cross-selling opportunities.
-As a result, the retailer experiences an uptick in sales for both gardening supplies and outdoor furniture, leading to increased revenue and customer satisfaction.
+Outcome: Armed with this insight, the retailer can create targeted marketing campaigns promoting gardening supplies to customers browsing outdoor furniture or vice versa.
+Additionally, by optimising their website layout and recommendations, the retailer experiences an estimated 25% uptick in sales for both gardening supplies and outdoor furniture, significantly increasing revenue and customer satisfaction.

 2. Optimise Processes